 Off stage, I like to give the robots some more autonomy now and then.
 For instance, I’ve hooked Hugo up to a webcam and and optical flow algorithm so he can follow people and objects around the room.
 And I’ve controlled the Ealing Feeder with a Geiger counter so it sonifies the radiation count in a room.

 As feats of engineering, my robots are admittedly fairly simple.
-In fact, that’s the curious thing about stage robots: when the robots are seamlessly mixed with live performers, people tend to credit them with intelligence and intentions that they don’t posses.
+In fact, that’s the curious thing about stage robots: when they are seamlessly mixed with live performers, people tend to credit them with intelligence and intentions that they don’t possess.
 I doubt anyone would be half so impressed with such low-rent robotics if it was embodied in a virtual character on a screen.
-Somehow, we’ve become blasé about screen-based artificial life (thanks to the wonders of Pixar, Nintendo et al) – but we’re still wowed by a cheap vent doll like Hugo, admittedly one that’s spiced up with dash of Arduino.
+Somehow, we’ve become blasé about screen-based artificial life (thanks to the wonders of Pixar, Nintendo et al) – but we’re still wowed by a cheap ventriloquism act like Hugo, admittedly one that’s augmented with robotics.